buf1024/buf1024.github.io/.hugo/content/post/2016-11-16-https-handshake.md

         2) 生成证书请求文件
         heidong@HEIDONG:~/tmp/cert$ openssl req -new -key server.key -out server.csr
-        You are about to be asked to enter information that will be incorporated into your certificate request.
+        You are about to be asked to enter infORMation that will be incorporated into your certificate request.
         What you are about to enter is what is called a Distinguished Name or a DN.
         There are quite a few fields but you can leave some blank